Lord's Resistance Army: 2007–present

 In 2006–2008, a series of meetings were held in Juba, Sudan, between the government of Uganda and the LRA, mediated by the south Sudanese separatist leader Riek Machar.
 The Ugandan government and the LRA signed a truce on 26 August 2006.
-Under the terms of the agreement, LRA forces would leave Uganda and gather in two assembly areas in the remote Garamba National Park area of northern DR Congo that the Ugandan government agreed not to attack.LRABetween December 2008 – March 2009, the armed forces of Uganda, DR Congo, and South Sudan launched aerial attacks and raids on the LRA camps in Garamba, destroying them.
+Under the terms of the agreement, LRA forces would leave Uganda and gather in two assembly areas in the remote Garamba National Park in the northern DR Congo that the Ugandan government agreed not to attack.LRABetween December 2008 – March 2009, the armed forces of Uganda, DR Congo, and South Sudan launched aerial attacks and raids on the LRA camps in Garamba, destroying them.
 The efforts to inflict a military defeat on the LRA were not fully successful.
 The US supported Operation Lightning Thunder against the LRA.
 There were brutal revenge attacks by scattered LRA remnants, with over 1,000 people killed and hundreds abducted in DR Congo and South Sudan.
 Hundreds of thousands were displaced while fleeing the massacres.
-The military action in DR Congo did not result in the capture or killing of Kony, who remained elusive.
+The military action did not result in the capture or killing of Kony, who remained elusive.

 During December 2008, the LRA massacred at least 143 people and abducted 180 at a concert celebration sponsored by the Roman Catholic church in Faradje in DR Congo.
-The LRA struck several other communities in the near-simultaneous attacks: 75 people were murdered in a church near Dungu, at least 80 were killed in Batande, 48 in Bangadi, and 213 in Gurba.
+The LRA struck several other communities in near-simultaneous attacks: 75 people were murdered in a church near Dungu, at least 80 in Batande, 48 in Bangadi, and 213 in Gurba.

 By August 2009, the LRA attacks in DR Congo resulted in displacing as many as 320,000 Congolese, exposing them to famine and disease, according to UNICEF director Ann Veneman.
 Also in August 2009, the LRA attacked a Catholic church in Ezo, South Sudan, on the Feast of the Assumption, with reports of victims being crucified, causing Ugandan Archbishop John Baptist Odama to call upon the international community for help in finding a peaceful solution to the crisis.